billhhh/KRPO_LLMs_RL/README.md

 ```

 The base model is `Llama-3.2-1B-Instruct`, please follow the huggingface to fetch the model https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct
+You can also change it to `Llama-3.2-3B-Instruct`, `Qwen2.5-1.5B-Instruct`, `Qwen2.5-0.5B-Instruct` or any other base models as you like to confirm our findings.

 ## Model training and evaluation
 ### Model training